-Configure the parallel port on which to output tally information for each source and destination.
-For each tally output terminal number, specify the tally type, and source address or destination level and address.
+You can configure the parallel port on which to output tally information for each source and destination.
+For each tally output port, specify the source address or destination level and address, and the tally type.

 Configuring/Modifying Parallel Tally

 1 In the <Device> group of the Engineering Setup >Router/Tally >Parallel Tally menu (7366), select one of the following.